What Is The Atomic Mass For Radium

 If you have concerns about radium contamination or need guidance on handling or managing radium-containing materials, it is advisable to consult with experts in the field.
 Radiation safety officers, environmental consultants, and public health officials can provide valuable information and assistance.

-For example, in a scenario where an old industrial site is suspected of radium contamination, the following steps could be taken:
+Here's one way to look at it: in a scenario where an old industrial site is suspected of radium contamination, the following steps could be taken:

 1. Site Assessment: Conduct a thorough site assessment to determine the extent and levels of radium contamination.